matheusagcosta/theater/README.md

-# theater-theme
+# Theater
-A Fancy Jekyll Theme
+A fancy Jekyll theme